Preparing for the future never stops no matter how old you are.

 Medi-Cal rules are very complex and change every year.
 An improper transfer may result in an ineligibility period of up to 5 years.
 The most prudent way to qualify for Medi-Cal is by consulting with a qualified professional before attempting to start the process yourself.
 Protecting your assets can be one of the most important things to do during old age and our team of qualified experts is here to help.

-Determine Medi-Cal Eligibility
+How to Determine Medi-Cal Eligibility

 In order to qualify for Medi-Cal, the recipient must demonstrate that he or she has limited resources available.
 Medi-Cal classifies assets as “exempt” and “non-exempt.”
 Exempt property is not counted in determining eligibility.
 Non-exempt assets are counted and must meet the following resource limits: